 Q.: Do I need a re-entry permit if I want to leave Japan during my stay?

 A.: If you hold any visa other than “Temporary Visitor” (Tourist Visa), you do not need to apply for a re-entry permit.
 When leaving Japan, you simply tell the officer at the airport that you would like to return to Japan with your current visa.
 Immigration is a very subjective and case-by-case matter however, so you should check with the immigration office before leaving whether you qualify for this special exemption.
 The official website has more details on the special re-entry permit.

 Q.: I want to buy a bicycle.
 Is there anything I have to pay attention to?

-A.: In fact, there are quite a few things to consider when you want to buy or ride a bicycle in Fukuoka.
+A.: In fact, there are quite a few things to consider when buying a bicycle in Fukuoka.
 Fukuoka JET provides a very good summary of everything you need to know about bicycles in Fukuoka.

 Q.: I cannot find my bicycle.
 Has it been stolen?

 A.: It is very unlikely that your bicycle has been outright stolen.
-In most cases, your bicycle was confiscated by the authorities because you left it in a non-parking zone.
-In this case, you can retrieve your bicycle for a fee of 2 000 yen from the collection point at Tenjin harbor.
+Your bicycle was likely confiscated by the authorities because you left it in a no-parking zone.
+In this case, you can collect your bicycle for a fee of 2 000 yen from the collection point at Tenjin harbor.

 Q.: Where can I get WiFi and SIM cards?

 A.: There are lots of providers and plans to choose from.
-Japanese SIM cards and WiFi routers can be bought on this page.
-For German speakers, comprehensive information about the different types of WiFi and SIM cards is available on this blog.
+Japanese SIM cards and WiFi routers can be bought from Sakura Mobile.
+For German speakers, comprehensive information about the different types of WiFi and SIM cards is available on Wanderweib’s blog.